Melan Shannon

 *The lead can include the same words from the heading.

-, we did a good amount of work and were tossed in many directions to ultimately come back to news writing.
+In conclusion, we did a good amount of work and were tossed in many directions to ultimately come back to news writing.
 This is good experience because it mimics what writing for the mass media is actually like.
 You may have to switch between writing news stories and press releases.
 Basically, writing styles shouldn’t intersect unless it’s intentional.

 Homework